 Living in a small town there were not many places we Mom and children could go to once the sun was down.
 Besides who would dare with the strange ideas that men and the society in general have, that a woman out on her own is “asking for it”?!
 So come evening, we were always to be found at home.

-One day the L & M ‘s colleague who was posted to the area, taking pity on us, called to say he would take us all out to the Army Officer’s club along with his family for an evening of tombola.
+One day the L&M ‘s colleague who was posted to the area, called to say he would take us all out to the Army Officer’s club along with his family for an evening of tombola.
 The children were naturally excited about the outing.
 Once ready, I glanced at the clock wondering whether I should lock the door and walk down with the children and wait at the entrance so as not to inconvenience the family.
 But no sooner had I opened the front door with this thought in mind than the door opposite also opened.

 “Where are you going?” asked my neighbor when she saw me and the children dressed for an outing.